cap-js/sdm/README.md

 The **@cap-js/sdm** package is [cds-plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) that provides an easy CAP-level integration with SAP Document Management Service.
 This package supports handling of attachments(documents) by using an aspect Attachments in SAP Document Management Service.
 This plugin can be consumed by the CAP application deployed on BTP to store their documents in the form of attachments in Document Management Repository.

+# Key features

+- Create attachment : Provides the ability to upload new attachments within the repository.
+Virus scan ensures only secure, non-malicious files are permitted for uploading.
+- Open attachment : Enables users to preview any added attachment directly in their browser, or alternatively download files not supported for browser viewing.
+- Delete attachment : Provides the capacity to remove any uploaded attachment from the repository.
+- Rename attachment : Allows for the re-naming of any attachment within the repository.

 ### Table of Contents

 - [Setup](#setup)